valkey-io/valkey-py/docs/redismodules.rst

-Redis Modules Commands
+Valkey Modules Commands
 ######################

-Accessing redis module commands requires the installation of the supported `Redis module <https://docs.redis.com/latest/modules/>`_.
-For a quick start with redis modules, try the `Redismod docker <https://hub.docker.com/r/redislabs/redismod>`_.
+Accessing valkey module commands requires the installation of the supported `Valkey module <https://docs.valkey.com/latest/modules/>`_.
+For a quick start with valkey modules, try the `Valkeymod docker <https://hub.docker.com/r/valkeylabs/valkeymod>`_.

-RedisBloom Commands
+ValkeyBloom Commands
 *******************

-These are the commands for interacting with the `RedisBloom module <https://redisbloom.io>`_.
+These are the commands for interacting with the `ValkeyBloom module <https://valkeybloom.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.

 **Create and add to a bloom filter**

 .. code-block:: python

-    import redis
+    import valkey
-    r = redis.Redis()
+    r = valkey.Valkey()
     r.bf().create("bloom", 0.01, 1000)
     r.bf().add("bloom", "foo")